Today I find myself contemplating illness and disease and the causes behind it.

 This breakdown of neurons in the hippocampus reverted mum to doing only what is familiar and avoiding what is unknown.
 This constant bombardment of stress and constant release of cortisol into mum’s mind and body brought about her illness.

 So ladies and gentlemen make sure you put plans in place to reduce your negative reactions to the stressors of life.
+Look after her health.
 Help others also to do the same.
 Unfortunately you may have to leave a toxic relationship or workplace to get the ball rolling.
 But this may not be necessary to the well trained mind.
-Mental illness is fast becoming the number one killer in society and our inability to manage our stressful reactions is the reason behind this.
+Mental illness is fast becoming the number one killer in society and our inability to manage our negative stressful reactions is a massive contributor to this illness.

-Find a competent mindfulness practitioner who can teach you how to correctly train your mind and you are well on the way to a long healthy and happy life.
+Find a competent mindfulness practitioner who can teach you how to correctly train your mind, manage your health, and you are well on the way to a long healthy and happy life.
 Do not wait until it is too late.